cren90/Kotlin-Flow-Event-Bus/README.md

 # Usage
 To post a new event call `EventBus.post(SampleEvent())`

-To listen for new events, from a couroutine context call `EventBus.getEvents()` with optional `includeCurrentValue` `boolean` to get the Flow of events, optionally returning the most recent previous value as well.
+To listen for new events, from a couroutine context call `EventBus.getEvents()` with optional `includeCurrentValue` `boolean` to get the Flow of events, optionally returning the most recent previous event as well.

 # About the author